Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Study/First Sem/Subjects/Algorithm and Complexity (AC)/1-Units/Unit 1/Unit1-Notes-Folder/Primality Testing.md

 - A **random number** chosen between 2 and $n−2$

-- It is used to test whether nnn might be prime
+- It is used to test whether n might be prime

 ---